jina-ai/jina/docs/advanced/experimental/docker-compose.md

 ## Deploy your `Flow`

 To deploy a `Flow` with `Docker Compose`, first, you need to generate a `yaml` file with all the Executors' services descriptions.
-Then, you can use the `docker-compose up -f <file.yml>` command to start all the services and start accepting requests.
+Then, you can use the `docker-compose -f <file.yml> up` command to start all the services and start accepting requests.

 ```{caution}
 All Executors in the Flow should be used with `jinahub+docker://...` or `docker://...`.